meteor/meteor/content/security.md

   meteor npm install helmet --save
 ```

 By default, Helmet can be used to set various HTTP headers (see link above).
 These are a good starting point for mitigating common attacks.
-To use the default headers, developers should use the following code anywhere in their server side meteor startup code.
+To use the default headers, users should use the following code anywhere in their server side meteor startup code.

 ```js
 // With other import statements